 Welcome to the Department of Justice's (DOJ) website for Small and Disadvantaged Businesses.
 Our mission is to ensure that small businesses, including small disadvantaged businesses, woman owned small businesses, service disabled veteran owned small businesses and HUBZone certified businesses have the maximum practicable opportunity to participate in our work as prime contractors and subcontractors.
-DOJ’s major buying activities spent approximately $6.5 Billion through contracts with the private sector in FY 2011.
-Small businesses received approximately $1.7 Billion.
+DOJ's major buying activities spent approximately $6.5 billion through contracts with the private sector in FY 2013.
+Small businesses received approximately $1.7 billion.

 DOJ is committed to encouraging and assisting small businesses seeking contracts with the Department.
 The acquisition function in the Justice Department has been assigned to each of our bureaus' contracting staffs, most of which are located in the metropolitan Washington, D.C. area.
 We've prepared several avenues to assist you in getting better acquainted with the requirements and procurement practices of the bureaus that make up "the largest law firm in the Nation."